You can heal.

 (continued from Religious Trauma and Addiction: Part I

 Religious trauma impacts many.
 Most don’t realize it until they get into therapy for some reason such as mental health issues.
 It can present in many forms.
 I commonly see that with toxic shame– the feeling that one is inherently defective, wrong, sinful, bad, just for existing.
 These are areas that I explore, as a therapist, and commonly find as the source of their struggles.

 There are 1000000001 ways that these beliefs can fuck with your head.
 It is the root cause of so many thought distortions.
 I identify these daily in others.
 If you are not part of our sect, you are a miscreant.
 If you drink coffee, you’ll burn in hell.
 Don’t disrespect your elders, even if they disrespect and abuse you.
-Men rule and women follow.
-Gay and homosexuals are abominations…Again, it all goes back to power and control.
+Men rule, women are born to serve.
+These beliefs treat the gay and homosexuals as subhuman abominations…Again, it all goes back to power and control.